East Dulwich: Victorian Dulwich

 1897 - Enid Blyton was born on Lordship Lane.

 Modern East Dulwich

 It is a residential area which has undergone gentrification in recent years.
-There is a shopping area along Lordship Lane which, in addition to several independent shops, has a variety of restaurants, butcher, fishmonger.
+There is a shopping area along Lordship Lane which, in addition to several independent shops, has a variety of restaurants, cafes, and wine bars, in addition to a butcher, cheeseshop, and fishmonger.
 On Saturdays there is a small market on North Cross Road with antiques, crafts and specialist food stalls.
 Some of the public houses in the area have been converted to gastropubs.
+The area is also known for its high quality of public education, including Heber and Harris primary schools.

 Dateline

 1900 - Part of the Metropolitan Borough of Camberwell.
 Grove Vale School opened.